 Read the op-ed here.

-This op-ed is part of the Center for an Urban Future's Middle Class Jobs Project, and builds on the Center's extensive research on the city's infrastructure needs and the challenge of generating middle-income jobs.
+This op-ed is part of the Center for an Urban Future's Middle Class Jobs Project, and builds on the Center's extensive research on automation and workforce development in New York, including the recent study, State of Work: The Coming Impact of Automation on New York.